comunica/Documentation-Comunica/docs/tutorials/feature-comunica.md

 ### Creating a runner engine

-If you want to provide an easy-to-use binary for running your new feature in Comunica SPARQL, you can extend the [Comunica SPARQL config file](https://github.com/comunica/comunica/blob/master/packages/actor-init-sparql/config/config-default.json), and wrap your own binary around it.
+If you want to provide an easy-to-use binary for running your new feature in Comunica SPARQL, you can extend the [Comunica SPARQL config file](https://github.com/comunica/comunica/blob/master/packages/actor-init-sparql/config/config-default.json).

+A real-world example of this process can be found here: https://github.com/rdfostrich/comunica-actor-init-sparql-ostrich and https://github.com/comunica/comunica/tree/master/packages/actor-init-sparql-file

+!!! note
+    As external project lose the monorepo's advantage of always being up-to-date with its (Comunica) dependencies.
+    In order to automatically be up-to-date with the latest Comunica versions, we suggest using an automatic dependency manager such as [Greenkeper](https://greenkeeper.io/).
+    Greenkeeper will automatically send pull requests to your project when Comunica updates occur that fall outside of your supported version range.

+#### Creating a binary

 Assuming your config file is located at `config/config-default.json`, then your binary `bin/run.ts` could look like this: